Coleridge-Initiative/RichContextMetadata/openaire/README.md

 # Notes

-## Datasets
+## 1. Datasets

-The datasets are one of the "givens" in this system.
+Datasets are one of the "givens" in this system: they represent the known _labels_ or classes in the ground truth for this corpus, while the set of publications gets expanded later.
-We consider their names to be known and invariant.
-Nonetheless, there may be edits required.
+We consider the dataset names to be known and invariant -- nonetheless, edits may be required.
 The following script regenerates `uuid` values for each dataset:

 ```